cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 Cilium's eBPF kube-proxy replacement supports graceful termination of service endpoint pods.
 The feature requires at least Kubernetes version 1.20, and the feature gate ``EndpointSliceTerminatingCondition`` needs to be enabled.
-By default, the Cilium agent then detects such terminating Pod state.
+By default, the Cilium agent then detects such terminating Pod events, and increments the metric ``k8s_terminating_endpoints_events_total``.
 If needed, the feature can be disabled with the configuration option ``enable-k8s-terminating-endpoint``.

 The cilium agent feature flag can be probed by running ``cilium status`` command: